sadladie/sadladie/README.md

 </div>

-I’m a junior QA engineer.
+I’m a junior QA manual tester.
 I’m glad you are here.
 It means, you are curious about the level of my skills.

 ### 📫 How to reach me
 TG: [@sadladiee](https://t.me/sadladiee)